algosup/2022-2023-project-4-game-design-Team-1/Specifications/Functional_Specifications.md

 #### 4. User Interface

 - []: Inventory shortcuts (with 3 spaces)
-- []: Ability to change the object in the shortcut
+- []: Ability to change the object in the shortcut with the mouse
 - []: Ability to interact with the object in the shortcut/hand
-- []: Ability to switch between the object in the hand and the object in the shortcut
+- []: Ability to switch between the object in the hand and the object in the shortcut with the mouse wheel

 #### 5. Menu